 1. What causes a person to be biased?

-Bias can arise from personal experiences, cultural background, education, or emotional investment in a topic or group.
+Bias can arise from personal experiences, cultural background, education, repeated exposure to the same perspectives, or emotional investment in a topic or group.

 2. Can bias be unconscious?

 Yes.
-Unconscious or implicit bias occurs when individuals unknowingly harbor preferences or prejudices.
+Unconscious (or implicit) bias occurs when people unknowingly harbor preferences or prejudices that influence judgments.

 3. Is bias always negative?